willow-hu/willow-hu.github.io/_pages/another-me.md

 As the old saying goes: The most difficult thing is to find **FRIENDS** to play...

-## My Life
+### Sports

+Except for running and swimming...

+**Cycling** Although I am not a professional racer, I really like cycling in the city, which is super chill.
+My ride: Brompton C-Line 12.

-I got the open water (OW) diving certificate in 2020, before I learn how to swim...
+**Diving** I got the open water (OW) diving certificate in 2020, before I learn how to swim...
 (Funny, isn't it? :P)